-Mr. Ron Wooten's AP Environmental Science classes at Ball High School participated in field trips on September 15, 2006; December 14, 2006; and May 2, 2007.
+Mr. Ron Wooten's AP Environmental Science classes at Ball High School participated in field trips on September 20, 2007; February 8, 2008; and April 23, 2008.
 They conducted surveys at the same two locations as previous Ball High classes-one at the Galveston Island State Park, BEG02, and one on Follets

 Island southwest of San Luis Pass, BEG08 (Fig. 4).
-The Bureau has also been measuring these profiles since the 1980's.
-Ms. Hepner accompanied the class and provided further training and background information to the students.
+The Bureau has been measuring these profiles since the 1980's.
+Ms. Caudle accompanied the class and provided further training and background information to the students.